emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ## 1. Introduction to repo-grep

-Navigating large codebases in Emacs doesn’t have to be slow or fragmented. `repo-grep` brings fast, project-wide search directly into Emacs — eliminating the need to switch to a terminal or external tools.
+Navigating large codebases in Emacs can be fast and seamless with `repo-grep`.
+It brings project-wide search directly into Emacs — eliminating the need to switch to a terminal or external tools.

 ### Key features: